Tool for police reform rarely used by local prosecutors

-SEATTLE (AP) — Isaiah Obet was behaving erratically and in mental distress in 2017 when Officer Jeff Nelson ordered his police dog to attack and then shot Obet in the torso.
+SEATTLE (AP) — Isaiah Obet was behaving erratically and in mental distress in 2017 when Auburn police officer Jeff Nelson ordered his police dog to attack and then shot Obet in the torso.
 Obet fell to the ground and Nelson fired again, fatally shooting Obet in the head.
-The officer said his life was in danger.
+Police said the officer’s life was in danger because Obet was high on drugs and had a knife.
+The city later reached a settlement of $1.25 million with Obet’s family.

 The next year, Joseph Allen was crossing in front of Nelson’s patrol car when the officer swerved and pinned him against a fence, breaking both his ankles.
 His justification: Allen was a dangerous criminal.